ahmrh/news-app/README.md

 # News App
 This app is a news app using news-api.org, implementing MVVM architecture and Retrofit.
 I try to make the code clean and scalable.
-If you have any feedback, feel free to add issue on this project or you can DM me.
+If you have any feedback, feel free to add issue on this project or DM me.

 ## ✨ Features
 - Fetching top headlines from news API